-The blockchain world is thriving, with thousands of projects launching, each with their own unique set of features.
-But in the background, many of these blockchains are powered by a robust engine: CometBFT.
+he blockchain world is increasingly multichain, with thousands of projects launching across different ecosystems.
+Behind many Cosmos-based and application-specific blockchains sits a robust consensus engine: CometBFT.
 It is likely that if you've ever used any blockchain from the Cosmos universe, then already you've derived some benefit from CometBFT without even knowing it.

 Key Takeaways